archqua/mnist_etc/README.md

 input image using model's outputs.
 I didn't manage to do so and now it's just homework.

-Configuration is stored via `dvc`.
+Configuration and weights for onnx model to be run using triton are stored via `dvc`.
 Run `dvc pull conf.dvc` before doing anything.

 Currently there are two train loops in `train_` directory: